• Skip to primary navigation

 Coconut oil in a jar and on a spoon.

-But first things first.
-Why is coconut oil one of my favourite oils to cook with?
-There are many reasons.
+Coconut oil is a great oil to cook with and has many unique properties.
 It's a great source of medium chain triglycerides, is heat stable, and contains a lot of lauric acid.
-Say what?
-Don't worry I will explain.

 Medium chain triglycerides (MCTs) are a special type of short chain saturated fat.
-Yes saturated fat.
-Don't be scared.
-This type of saturated fat is different than the longer chains found in animal fat (although you don't need to be scared of animal fat either - but that lesson can be saved for another time).
+This type of saturated fat is different than the longer chains found in animal fat.
 MCTs are special because they don't require bile salts for absorption in the gut - they diffuse directly from your gut to your blood and can be used by yours cells for energy without modification.
 Cool right?

-Coconut oil is also heat stable.
+Coconut oil is also heat stable and has a high smoke point.
 This means that you can heat it to high temperatures without worrying, making it an ideal cooking oil.
-It won't produce any free radicals or oxidize when it is heated (unlike other oils such as olive oil).
+It won't produce any free radicals or oxidize when it is heated.

 Coconut oil contains a lot of lauric acid.
 Almost 50% of the fatty acids in coconut oil are lauric acid, which actually has anti-bacterial, anti-viral and anti-fungal properties.
 Coconut milk is another great source of lauric acid as well.

-Plus there are many other health benefits associated with eating coconut oil, including weight loss, boosting your HDL cholesterol (the good cholesterol), improving brain function and more.
+Plus there are many other benefits associated with eating coconut oil, including weight loss, increasing HDL cholesterol (the good cholesterol), improving brain function and more.

 But, coconut oil has so many other great uses besides coking and eating, so let's review 15 uses for coconut oil, other than cooking and eating!